ltiber/pwall/readme.md

 Installation & Build
 ------------------------

-Download the .deb file and install it in your linux distro.
+Download the .deb file (release tab) and install it in your linux distro.
 It has been tested in ubuntu 16.04 an 18.04 and has been built over the GTK 3 framework.
 To enjoy all the functions you also need to install jhead